The Vietnam Coffee Industry

 Vietnam Coffee: Market Size, Growth & Trends

-According to Statista, the Vietnamese coffee segment will generate approximately $5.90 billion in 2022.
-Furthermore, the coffee market in the country is forecasted to grow by 5.99% annually between 2022 and 2025 (CAGR).
+According to Statista, the Vietnamese coffee segment is projected to generate approximately $5.90 billion in 2022, with the market expected to grow by 5.99% annually between 2022 and 2025 (CAGR).

 How the Coffee Industry Has Developed in Vietnam